-Despite a number of challenges, the U.S. business community continues to regard the WTO as indispensable.
-The global rules-based trading system it embodies has benefited the United States and the entire world.
+Despite a number of challenges, the U.S. business community continues to regard the global rules-based trading system embodied by the WTO as indispensable.
 Eight successful multilateral negotiating rounds have helped increase world trade from $58 billion in 1948 to well above $20 trillion today.
-This is a 40-fold increase in real terms.
+This 40-fold increase in real terms has brought a rising tide of commerce to nearly the entire world—perhaps especially the United States.

 In recent years, the long impasse in the Doha Development Agenda negotiations led many to call into question the WTO’s role as a forum for market-opening trade negotiations.
 In this context, it is difficult to exaggerate the importance of recent successes achieved by the WTO.

 The first of these wins is the Trade Facilitation Agreement (TFA).
 Its entry into force in early 2017 made it the first multilateral trade agreement reached since the WTO’s founding.
 The TFA is a cost-cutting, competition-enhancing, anti-corruption agreement of the first order.
-It will streamline the passage of goods across borders by cutting red tape and bureaucracy and establishing common approaches to the mundane but important task of clearing goods through customs.
+As WTO members implement it, it is streamlining the passage of goods across borders by cutting red tape and bureaucracy and establishing common approaches to the mundane but important task of clearing goods through customs.

 Implementation of the TFA has the potential to increase global merchandise exports by up to $1 trillion annually, according to the WTO’s World Trade Report 2015.
 This was the first detailed study of the potential impacts of the TFA based on a full analysis of the final agreement text.
 It also found that developing countries will capture more than half of the TFA’s available gains.